History of Wordle in Timeline

 Wordle

-Wordle is a web-based word game where players try to guess a five-letter word in six attempts.
-After each guess, tiles change color to show which letters are correct and in the right spot, or just present in the word.
-A new word is released daily, and all players attempt to solve the same word, creating a shared experience.
-The game was created by Josh Wardle and draws inspiration from the game Mastermind.
+Wordle is a popular web-based word game where players attempt to guess a five-letter word in six tries.
+After each guess, tiles change color to show correct letters and their positions.
+A new word is released daily, with all players working to solve the same puzzle.
+It was created by Josh Wardle and inspired by the game Mastermind.

 1955: Inspiration from Jotto

-In 1955, the pen-and-paper game Jotto was released.
-Wordle is conceptually and stylistically similar to Jotto and the game show Lingo.
+In 1955, the pen-and-paper game Jotto was created and Wordle is conceptually and stylistically similar to it.

-In 2013, Josh Wardle created an early prototype of Wordle, initially named Mr. Bugs' Wordy Nugz.
-The prototype allowed players to solve puzzles consecutively, inspired by the color-matching mechanics of the board game Mastermind.
+In 2013, Josh Wardle created an early prototype of Wordle, initially called Mr. Bugs' Wordy Nugz.
+This prototype allowed players to solve puzzles consecutively and was inspired by the board game Mastermind.

-By 2014, Wardle had completed the Wordle prototype but eventually lost interest and set it aside.
-Before setting it aside, Wardle made improvements to the word list using input from his partner.
+By 2014, Wardle had completed the prototype but eventually lost interest and set it aside.

 January 2021: Wordle Published on the Web

-By January 2021, Wardle had published Wordle on the web, initially sharing it only with himself and his partner.
+By January 2021, Wardle had published Wordle on the web, initially sharing it only with himself and his partner, Palak Shah.
 He named it Wordle as a pun on his surname.

-In October 2021, Wordle was publicly released after initially being developed as a personal project.
-The game subsequently experienced widespread popularity in late 2021.
+In October 2021, Wordle was publicly released after being developed as a personal project.
+The release of Wordle in October 2021 marked the start of the game's growth.

 November 1, 2021: Player Base Growth